HouseOfAgile/awesome-meaning/README.md

 Font awesome general meaning relation between icons and meanings

-This repository is mainly used to find some inspiration when searching for the right icon for an action
+This repository is mainly used to find some inspiration when searching for the right icon for an action.
+When looking for a standard icon over all the existing icon set, having a look to [Glyph Search](http://glyphsearch.com/) could make sense

 ## General actions
 ### Help box